Spittal/vue-i18n-extract/README.md

 --separator
 // String
-//Use if you want to override the separator used when parsing locale identifiers.
+// Use if you want to override the separator used when parsing locale identifiers.
 Default is `.`.
 ```

 ## Config File